 - Once a confirmation popup floats, click Delete option.

-- It might take a while to complete this process, restart Windows 10 once it ends.
+- It might take a while to complete this process, restart Windows 11 or 10 once it ends.

 2] Delete System Restore and Shadow copies via cmd Command